C. S. Lee

-Charlie Seunghee Lee (born December 30, 1971) is an American actor and comedian.
+Charlie Seunghee Lee (born Seunghee Yi; December 30, 1971) is an American actor and comedian.
 He is best known for playing forensics analyst Vince Masuka on the Showtime drama series Dexter.

-Early life
+Early life and education

 Lee was born in Cheongju, South Korea.
 Acting became one of his two passions at Hudson's Bay High School in Vancouver, Washington, along with playing football where he was a running back and quarterback.
 He attended Cornish College of the Arts on an acting scholarship and graduated with a Bachelor of Fine Arts degree.
 He graduated from the Yale School of Drama with a Master of Fine Arts degree.
 Lee started his career in New York City acting with various theater companies, regional theater, as well as performing in television and film.